 While cannabis businesses and dispensaries might be working to produce and sell a product that is considered essential, it is still necessary to adapt to the ever-changing landscape of government regulations and consumer behavior.
-Now more than ever, it's important to pivot approaches and business models in order to stay solvent and ensure long-term success during these odd and difficult times.
+Like it or not, some parts of that enhanced customer service experience during COVID will now be treated as if they're commonplace.

 Enhanced Web-Based Weed Ordering

-Dispensaries can ease the burden on customers by providing an online ordering platform that is always current with the latest strains and products that are available in real-time.
-Photographs of attractive edible packaging, precise THC content of flower and bios of farmers and cultivators are great ways to attract online consumers.
-A few clicks and purchases can be made with ease.
-Furthermore, many dispensaries turn to 3rd party websites to gain further access to customers in the area.
-Websites like Where's Weed provide dispensaries opportunities to reach customers with high traffic volume and a strong social media presence.
+Dispensaries eased the burden on customers by providing an online ordering platform that is always current with the latest strains and products available in real-time.
+Photographs of attractive edible packaging, the specific THC content of flower, and bios of farmers and cultivators are great ways to attract online consumers.
+Purchases can be made easily, all available to be picked up, delivered, or dropped off without putting the customer or the worker in danger.

 Cannabis Delivery & Pickup

 An improved web presence that allows customers to choose a precise pick-up time or receive an alert when their order is ready benefits both seller and buyer.
 Likewise, creating a reliable delivery service in states where it is a legal option for retailers is an excellent way to allow customers and patients to receive their cannabis safely.
-If it's not yet legal to deliver, planning ahead for when that day comes is essential.
+If it's not yet permitted to deliver, planning for when that day is essential.

-Most stores are discouraging the use of cash as a safety measure and the cannabis industry is finding ways to do so as well.
-With the growing resistance to cash, contactless forms of payment with mobile apps like CanPay and Hypur that do not require substantial fees are becoming popular and are a good way to address health concerns while offering quick transactions.
-The demand for efficient contactless payment methods will only increase and there is a hole in the market that could be filled by savvy tech entrepreneurs.
+Most stores are discouraging the use of cash as a safety measure, and the cannabis industry is also finding ways to do so.
+With the growing resistance to money, contactless forms of payment with mobile apps like CanPay and Hypur that do not require substantial fees are becoming popular.
+They are an excellent way to address health concerns while offering quick transactions.
+The demand for efficient contactless payment methods will only increase, and there is a hole in the market that savvy tech entrepreneurs could fill.

 Automated Marijuana Service

-There are some countries in the world where almost everything a person might want to purchase is available in a vending machine.
-In Japan, consumers can pick up a pair of underwear, grab some fresh vegetables and even purchase a puppy.
+There are some countries where almost everything a person might want to purchase is available in a vending machine.
+In Japan, consumers can pick up a pair of underwear, grab some fresh vegetables, and even buy a puppy.
 So, why not weed?
 One company in Pueblo, Colorado, is doing just that and is the first dispensary in the country to offer customers the option of using vending machines to make their purchases.

-Businesses must change their marketing focus to appeal to local community customers.
+Businesses must change their marketing focus to appeal to local community customers to combat this.
 Specials available only to customers in local zip codes and a brand strategy that hits local publications and outlets will attract more buyers from the immediate neighborhoods and regions around the dispensary as opposed to tourists.
 Creating incentive programs and loyalty discounts are also ways to attract local customers.
-When tourists do return, they will only add to the strengthened new local base and create a diverse clientele that will result in a lasting market share.
+When tourists return, they will only add to the strengthened new local base and build a diverse clientele that will result in a lasting market share.

-This unique ability to pivot and respond to the current dynamic business environment - along with the ever-increasing demand for marijuana and marijuana products - should make its eventual recovery from the pandemic and ensuing economic fallout more manageable than other retail sectors.
+This unique ability to pivot and respond to the current dynamic business environment and the ever-increasing demand for marijuana and marijuana products should make its eventual recovery from the pandemic and ensuing economic fallout more manageable than other retail sectors.